 Additionally, LinchPin provides a Python API for managing resources.
 The cloud management component is backed by Ansible.
 The front-end API manages the interface between the command line (or other interfaces) and calls to the Ansible API.

-This documentation covers the current released version of LinchPin (1.5.4).
-For recent features, we attempt to note in each section the version of LinchPin where the feature was added.
+This documentation covers LinchPin version (1.6.0).
+For recent features, see the updated 1.6.0.